snowdnsound/reading-notes/coders-computer.md

 # Answer

 1. What are four important features to look for in a text editor?
-* an auto-complete
+* a code auto-complete
-* an error checker
+* syntax highlighting (error checking)
-* having a preview of your code
+* variety of themes to fit your vision comfort level
-* can change the color scheme to fit your vision comfort level
+* a healthy selection of extensions

 2. What do the following commands do?